ghimele/homelab/docs/adr/ADR-003-Container-Orchestration.md

-# Title
-Choosing Kubernetes for Container Orchestration in the Homelab
+# ADR-003: Choosing Kubernetes for Container Orchestration in the Homelab

 ## Status
 Accepted